mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-postgis-(Advanced-due-to-multiple-dependencies).md

 $ conda install libxml2
 ```

-I accordingly update the `meta.yaml` file to include `-libxml2` in the build and run requirements:
+I accordingly update the `meta.yaml` file to include `- libxml2` in the `build.sh` file and re-run whole process one more time:

 ```
 $ conda build .